superyaooo/helper-scripts/readme.md

 ### Little helpers to make life easier

 * git-localbranch-cleanup -> cleans up out of date local branches whose remote no longer exists
+* jsonMethodCallConverter -> takes in an array of Json objects and converts them into method calls

 ----------